 These three roles will be your main support team from the Redox side:

 - Account Executive (AE) – This is your main point of contact for all business matters like contract questions, renewals, expansions, and order forms for new connections.

 - Integration Manager (IM) – The main point of contact for each integration project.
-They will work with the HCO to plan the integration and set up the correct feeds, complete functional testing between Redox and the health system, and support you with configuration issues during end to end and user acceptance testing.
+They will work with you and the HCO to plan the integration and set up the correct feeds, complete functional testing between Redox and the health system, and support you with configuration issues during end-to-end and user acceptance testing.
 The IM will be assigned when the project is ready to kick off and may or may not be the same person for all of the projects that you work on.

 As needed we will bring in other teams at Redox to support you.

-- Technical Onboarding team – Our technical onboarding team will lead a tech enablement call to make sure your engineers are ready to code up to the Redox API, and may support additional questions you have about connecting to Redox.
+- Technical Onboarding team – Our technical onboarding team will work with you on your technical enablement to make sure your engineers are ready to code up to the Redox API, will run validation tests in the dashboard once you’ve completed connecting up to the Redox API, and may support additional questions you have about connecting to Redox.

 - Support – After your sites are live our support team will provide troubleshooting and monitoring for live customer issues.